jakeva/jakeva.github.io/_posts/2013-03-25-Bookmarking.md

 Bookmarks
 ---------

 Bookmarks used to be so easy for me.
 How?
 I never used them, that's how.
 Of course, that created a problem for me if I ever wanted to backtrack and visit something I found earlier, so I started bookmarking.
+Now I've got something like 2000 fully cached and searchable bookmarks organized by tags.

 Now I have quite a few, but many people have vastly more bookmarks than I do.
 I can't imagine how they get that many, but then again I'm not really as much a net addict as many other people.
 In any case, I consider my collection modest, but essential.